 Now, it might sound like Physics degrees are only for the direct descendants of Einstein.
 Here’s the truth: You don’t really need to be a genius to study Physics, make significant contributions to the field, and be a successful scientist.
 You just need to have the necessary logical reasoning and technical skills, a strong grasp of mathematical concepts and their applications, the passion and willingness to continuously learn, and (perhaps most importantly) the perseverance and tenacity to study and master the subject.

 So, where do Physics graduates go?

 Careers in Physics are not just set in a single direction.
-In fact, because Physics graduates are equipped with skills that are relevant in any work environment – such as numeracy, problem-solving, analytical and logical thinking, (complex) data analysis, as well as technical knowledge (e.g. computer programming) – they are in high demand, and opportunities in diverse sectors are unlimited.
+In fact, because Physics graduates are equipped with skills that are relevant in any work environment – such as numeracy, problem-solving, analytical and logical thinking, (complex) data analysis, and technical knowledge (e.g. computer programming) – they are in high demand, and opportunities in diverse sectors are unlimited.

 The most well-known source of employment for physicists is arguably the education sector.
 For Physics graduates who do not want to go out of the classroom and enjoy sharing their enthusiasm for the subject within its walls, teaching is the best career option.

 Although a good undergraduate degree is enough to help you land a job in secondary schools, teaching in universities and colleges will require at least a master’s degree.